Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform data

-The waveform data ar
+The waveform data is the raw vibration recorded directly by the sensors.
+For convenience, the waveform data should be provided in physical units of $m$, $\frac{m

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjk0ODIxNzldfQ==
+eyJoaXN0b3J5IjpbLTcwMzMxOTY4Ml19
 -->